AvolitesLtd/TitanManual/prismdocs/zero/command-line.md

 sidebar_label: Command Line
 ---

-The **CommandLine** is a *console* applicaiton can be opened from the system tray once **Prism One** is running.
+The **CommandLine** is a *console* applicaiton can be opened from the system tray once **Prism Zero** is running.
 It is a way to interact with the server which runs in the background and has most of all features that the UI executes.
 Typing `help` will allow you to view all functions available.
 Successfully called functions will also keep the UI updated.

 ### Functions